Norman Vincent Peale: Radio and publishing

-With the end of the war—which was marked, in the words of George Vecsey, writing in The New York Times, by Americans having "some leeway to question what they believed and how they should live"—Peale achieved his first best seller, published with Prentice-Hall in 1948, a self-help book entitled A Guide for Confident Living that brought religion to bear on personal problems.
-This was followed soon thereafter by the book for which he is most widely know, The Power of Positive Thinking; as Vecsey describes it, it arose from a draft book that Ruth Peale "sent to [an] editor without her husband's knowledge", and this usurpation led to a book that would remain on best seller lists for more than three years, which "rank[ed] it... behind the Bible... as one of the highest-selling spiritual books in history".
+With the end of the war – which was marked, in the words of George Vecsey, writing in The New York Times, by Americans having "some leeway to question what they believed and how they should live" – Peale achieved his first best seller, published with Prentice-Hall in 1948, a self-help book entitled A Guide for Confident Living that brought religion to bear on personal problems.
+This was followed soon thereafter by the book for which he is most widely known published in 1952, The Power of Positive Thinking; as Vecsey describes it, it arose from a draft book that Ruth Peale "sent to [an] editor without her husband's knowledge", and this usurpation led to it staying on the New York Times bestseller list for 186 consecutive weeks, "ranking it – behind the Bible – as one of the highest-selling spiritual books in history".
+According to Peale, it sold two million copies, while the publisher, Simon and Schuster, stated the book has sold around 5 million copies in 14 languages.
+In Ruth Peale's obituary, it was reported to have sold "more than 21 million copies in 42 languages."
+He was the author of 46 books, the last being Bible Power for Successful Living, published in 1993.